 Dr Ellis Jones

 I joined the School of Music in October 2021 as Lecturer in Music and Management.
-I have always studied popular music, although not always in music departments, and I tend to find myself drawn to concepts and theories from media studies, cultural studies, and sociology.
+I have always studied popular music, although not always in music departments, generally employing concepts and theories from media studies, cultural studies, and sociology.
 I did my PhD here at Leeds, in the School of Media and Communication, from 2014 to 2018.
 In between leaving Leeds and returning, I worked at the University of Oslo, the Univeristy of Western Ontario, and the University of York.

 I also have some experience as a songwriter and performer, primarily with the band Trust Fund.
 We toured the UK and Europe multiple times, and released several albums that were reasonably well-recieved by publications including Pitchfork, Rolling Stone, and The Guardian.
 My songs have around four million plays on Spotify, in total.
 This means I have some direct experience of some aspects of the music industry, and that informs my teaching and my research.
 I still play in bands and I still try and write and record my own music.